floledermann/stimsrv-examples/README.md

 The `--open` option will launch a browser window showing the experiment start page.
 Omit `--open` if you only want to start the server and want to start the client(s) manually.

-You can end stimsrv by pressing `Ctrl-C` (repeatedly) in the console window.
+You can end stimsrv by pressing `Ctrl-C` (repeatedly) in the console window, or by closing the window.

 Make sure to always only run one experiment at a time, otherwise stimsrv will crash with a "port in use" error message.